-Next spring Oldham Coliseum will bring their previously postponed musical adaptation of Rudyard Kipling’s famous story, The Jungle Book to the stage.
-And we couldn’t be more pleased that the family show will resume its run just in time for Easter.
+For spring 2022 Oldham Coliseum will bring their previously postponed musical adaptation of Rudyard Kipling’s famous story, The Jungle Book to the stage.
+And we couldn’t be more pleased that this brilliant family show takes to the Coliseum stage just in time for Easter.

 The Coliseum’s eagerly anticipated production of The Jungle Book was in rehearsal when the theatre had to shut its doors due to the ongoing coronavirus pandemic.
-We’re thrilled that the theatre is looking forward to welcoming audiences back in 2021.
+Now, following a tough two-year hiatus, Kipling’s celebrated story, packed with toe-tapping tunes, swings into Oldham.

 The classic coming of age story will be packed with super sing-a-long songs, humour and storytelling.